 - 9. The Council recognises that a proportion of income from former tenancy arrears may not be collectable due to matters out with its control.
 The Council will seek to minimise the cost of write-offs by taking all appropriate action to recover what is due and every effort is made to trace former tenants to collect debt prior to making the decision to write off.
 Where a debt is irrecoverable it will be subject to a write-off process that is consistent with recognised accounting practices.
 The write-off relates to any accounts with outstanding arrears where all attempts to trace the tenant and collect have been exhausted.
 If the whereabouts later become known after a debt is written off in line with accounting practice the debt will still be pursued for payment. - 10.
-Debts arising from former tenancy arrears are written off on an annual basis.
-Debts under £1,000 are written off under delegated authority by the Executive Director of Place (Scheme of Delegation to Officers "the Scheme of Delegation").
-Write-off for debts over £1,000 is reported to the Finance and Resources Committee for approval and the debts under £1,000 are also provided for information.
+Authority to write-off former tenant debt is a delegated power to the Executive Director of Place under the scheme of delegation applied from 22 November 2019 (Appendix 5 section 143).